RameshRaja05/Detection-of-cyberbullying-using-machine-learning-in-social-media/README.md

 The dataset used for training and evaluation can be found in the `cyberbullying/Dataset.json` and `cyberbullying/cyberbullying_tweets.csv` directory.
 It consists of annotated social media posts labeled as either cyberbullying or non-cyberbullying.
 Detailed information about the dataset and its sources can be found in the Kaggle

 ## Model Training
 The `main.py` script in the repository allows you to train the machine learning model and opens new tab in your browser.
-You can run the script with the following command: `python main.py`
+You can run the script with the following command: `python main.py`or `flask run` or `flask -app main run`.

 [Additional instructions on model training, if necessary]

-## Evaluation
+## Evaluation and End Results
-The evaluation of the trained model can be performed using the `evaluate.py` script.
-Execute the script as follows: `python evaluate.py`
+You prompted with role based login type.
+If you are signed with admin role the you can find the evaluation metrics in graph format on the web page.
+Otherwise, You see the webpage with interface like mini social media website where you can comment or tweet your response.
+If your tweet or comment contains any hateful words and offensive words it prompts some warning text in the page.

 [Additional details on model evaluation, if required]